GoldSrc: Development

 In 1997, Valve hired Ben Morris and acquired Worldcraft, a tool for creating custom Quake maps.
-The tool was later renamed to Valve Hammer Editor and became the official mapping tool for GoldSrc.
+The tool was renamed Valve Hammer Editor and became the official mapping tool for GoldSrc.
 The engine supports skeletal animation, which allowed for more realistic body kinematics and facial expression animations than most other engines at the time of release.

-Prior to the creation of the Source engine, the GoldSrc engine had no real title and was simply called "The Half-Life engine".
-When the need arose for Valve to work on the engine without risking introducing bugs into Half-Life's codebase, Valve forked the code from the Half-Life engine, creating two main engine branches: one gold master branch titled "GoldSrc" and the other "Src".
-Internally, any games using the original branch were referred to as "Goldsource" in order to differentiate it from the second branch, which evolved into the Source engine.
-Eventually, "GoldSrc" became something of a moniker for the engine and was adopted as the official title externally.
+The GoldSrc engine initially had no real name and was simply called the Half-Life engine.
+When the need arose for Valve to work on the engine without risking introducing bugs into Half-Life's codebase, Valve forked the code, creating two main engine branches: one gold master branch, "GoldSrc", and the other "Src".
+Internally, any games using the original branch were referred to as "Goldsource" to differentiate it from the second branch, while the "Src" branch evolved into the Source engine.

-Valve released versions of the GoldSrc engine for OS X and Linux in 2013, eventually porting all of their first-party games utilizing the engine to the platforms by the end of the year.
+Valve released versions of the GoldSrc engine for OS X and Linux in 2013, eventually porting all of their first-party games using the engine to the platforms by the end of the year.

 History

+Half-Life series

-Half-Life seriesHalf-Life was Valve's debut title and the first to use GoldSrc.
+Half-Life was Valve's debut title and the first to use GoldSrc.
 It received critical acclaim, winning over fifty PC Game of the Year awards.
 The game was followed up with two expansions, Half-Life: Opposing Force and Half-Life: Blue Shift, both of which ran GoldSrc and were developed by Gearbox Software.
 Half-Life: Decay, an expansion pack for Half-Life only released on PlayStation 2, was released in 2001 alongside Half-Life's debut on the platform.
 Unlike other games in the series, it never received an official version for Windows, however an unofficial version of the game was released by independent developers in 2008.
 Half-Life: Decay was the final iteration in the Half-Life series to run on GoldSrc, with all future entries in the series using the Source and Source 2 engines.

 Other Valve games

 Valve developed several games using the GoldSrc engine, many of which were based on original user-made modifications.
 Valve's Team Fortress Classic, released in 1999, was developed primarily by two of the developers of the Quake mod Team Fortress.
 Counter-Strike and Day of Defeat were also originally Half-Life modifications that Valve purchased the rights to and re-released as standalone titles.
 Counter-Strike evolved into its own series with the debut of the Japanese arcade game Counter-Strike Neo in 2003 and Valve's own follow-up in 2004, Counter-Strike: Condition Zero, both of which run on the GoldSrc engine.
-Although Valve's further instalments in the series starting with Counter-Strike: Source use the newer Source engine instead, Counter-Strike Online and Counter-Strike Nexon: Zombies, two spinoff titles released by Nexon in 2008 and 2014 respectively, utilize GoldSrc as their basis.
+Although Valve's further installments in the series starting with Counter-Strike: Source use the newer Source engine instead, Counter-Strike Online and Counter-Strike Nexon, two spinoff titles released by Nexon in 2008 and 2014 respectively, use GoldSrc as their basis.